ritik17499/ritik17499/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about backend development or data extraction, feel free to <a href="mailto:ritikapril17@gmail.com">contact me through email</a> me.
+If you have any questions about backend development or data extraction, feel free to <a href="mailto:ritikapril17@gmail.com">contact me through email</a>.

 You can hire me as a freelancer on <a href="https://www.linkedin.com/in/ritik-verma-749081175/">LinkedIn</a> to work on data extraction or backend projects.